ReasonOCamlIndia/reason-ocaml-india.github.io/_posts/2024-05-05-meetup-2-and-ann-next-meetup.md

  1. @shaktimaan introduce us to some more Dream fundamentals and  help us understand @ocaml_orgs website.
  2. Kaushik Hatti will show us getting started with Ocsigen so we can compare notes/experience.

 So, we’re meeting up (online) again this Sunday.
 At 2pm IST.

+## Code

+You can find the code we wrote so far on our [Github org](https://github.com/ReasonIndia/dream-web-server-sessions).
+You can reach out me on X at [@ManasJayanth](https://twitter.com/ManasJayanth) if you have any trouble.

 Stay in touch with us at,

 Twitter: https://twitter.com/ReasonBangalore
 Discord: https://discord.com/invite/RamP7SCKcU